-Save the dates of Friday, April 28 and Saturday, April 29 for the semi-annual Book and Tag Sale sponsored by the Noble Horizons Auxiliary.
-This popular event attracts antique dealers, book lovers, and bargain-hungers.
-It will be held in the Learning Center at Noble Horizons from 9 am to 2 pm.
-Admission is free on both days; "early birds" pay $10 from 8 to 9 am on Friday only.
+Be sure to save the dates of Saturday, September 8 and Sunday, September 9 for the semi-annual Book, Jewelry and Tag Sale sponsored by the Noble Horizons Auxiliary.
+This popular event attracts people from throughout the region—from antique dealers to book lovers and bargain-hunters.
+The event will be held in the Learning Center at Noble Horizons from 9am to 2pm.
+Admission is free on both days.
+However, Early Birds pay $10 for admission from 8 to 9am on Saturday only.

 Visit the Country Store

 Be sure to stop by the Country Store at Noble Horizons when you start shopping for holiday gifts.
 There's a wonderful variety of items for everyone on your gift-giving list.
 The store, which is located off the main hallway in Wagner Terrace, is run by the Noble Horizons Auxiliary and its volunteers.
 Filled with reasonably priced items, it's a hidden gem in our community.